Our Approach

 The advantage to our field level inspection is that the test expansions don't need to concern themselves with assertions.
 Instead we just complete the coverage and use the field analysis to determine if there is a behavior change.

-By having such a detailed analysis done prior, we can ensure that our field state checks, and later the validation step targets only areas of the project and module that are relevant for the change.
+By having such a detailed analysis done prior, we can ensure that our field state checks, and later the validation step, target only areas of the project and module that are relevant for the change.
 This keeps our tool fast.
 Our techniques are very detailed, and must be targeted in order to have reasonable execution times.

 Once prepared, our tool is aware of the intersection from the dependency change and the project.
 We must then validate: